afborgesDev/ConvertJsonToGherkinExampleTable/README.md

 # SpecFlowPasteJsonAsTable
-This is a Visual Studio extension that allow to paste a JSON it as a table to the Gherkin Language (Specflow) | IT IS NOT SPECFLOW OFFICIAL
+This is a Visual Studio extension that allows pasting a JSON  as a table to the Gherkin Language (Specflow)

+**IT IS NOT SPECFLOW OFFICIAL**